-The Accounting & Finance Committee is held at least six times per year and has the following objectives:
+The Accounting & Finance Committee is composed by the Chief Financial Officer and one of the Authorised Manager and is held at least six times per year.
+The Committee has the following objectives:

 - Analyse the accounting reports; - Ensure the transmission in due course of the internal and regulatory reporting: AM, Headquarters in Andorra, CSSF and Banque Centrale du Luxembourg ("BCL"); - Draft the budget under the supervision of the AM; - Ensure the monthly follow-up of the budget and dashboards, necessary to the good management of the Bank.